History of Rownhams services

 Eastbound traffic could access the site through a underpass, rather than a traditional bridge, which came out at the former coach entrance to the services, which is now very quiet.
 This could be some indication of what Hatfield would have looked like.

-Despite planning permission suggesting otherwise, it doesn't look like this building has ever been extended.
+Despite planning permission suggesting otherwise, until 2012 the building hadn't been extended.
 One early 2000s plan would have added a curved aluminium roof to the building.
 A plaque inside marks the opening of a "RoadChef development" on 1 July 1985, but it's not clear what this is - it could even be the eastbound services.

 Branding and Layout